-Open Markets for recovery: a prerequisite for the transition to a circular economy?
+FEAD: Open markets for waste for recovery is a prerequisite for the transition to a circular economy

-FEAD organises an event on "Open Markets for recovery: a prerequisite for the transition to a circular economy?" on 15 May 2018, 3-4:30pm, in Munich !
-FEAD participates to the IFAT Fair in Munich, Germany.
-The event will take place in the "Forum", Hall B4, MESSE, Munich.
-Peter Wessman from DG Environment at the European Commission and Clarissa Morawksi from Reloop have already confirmed their participation.
+FEAD organised an event on "Open Markets for waste to recovery: a prerequisite for the transition to a circular economy?" on 15 May 2018, in Munich !
+FEAD participated to the IFAT Fair in Munich, Germany.

 The “Plastics Strategy: Challenges and opportunities of recycling” event, was held on 27 February, 16.00 – 19.00, in Brussels!
 This event was organised as a EURACTIV Forum event supported by FEAD.